gbif/metabarcoding-data-toolkit-ui/public/faq.md

 # Is there a template?
-Yes, there is a template with a small dummy dataset [here](https://edna-tool.gbif-uat.org/templates/edna_template.xlsx).
-The template is rather basic.
-Further DwC fields (including MiXS terms) may be added manually.
-Eventually a set of templates will be available.
-The tool also accepts data as separate csv or tsv files, and sequences as a separate fasta file.
+Yes, there are a few templates with a dummy dataset [here](https://edna-tool.gbif-uat.org/how-to-use-the-tool).
+These template are rather basic.
+Further DwC fields (including MiXS terms from the dna-derived darwin core extension) may be added manually.
+Eventually a larger set of dedicated templates will be available.

 # What kind of data can be published/submitted using this tool?
 This tool processes an OTU table so the data can be published to GBIF.org.
 With an OTU table we think of a table containing some sequences (ASVs/OTUs) and their sequence abundance in a set of samples.
 Each sample would normally be the result of the PCR amplification of DNA extracted from a sample and sequenced on a high throughput seqeuncing platform like Illumina MiSeq.

-# What kind of samples are acceptable to publish on GBIF.org?
+# What kind of eDNA samples are acceptable to publish on GBIF.org?
-All environmental samples (soil, air, water, dust, etc) as well as bulk samples of small organisms (e.g. from malaise trap) are acceptable.
+eDNA metabarcoding based data from all environmental samples (soil, air, water, dust, etc) as well as bulk samples of small organisms (e.g. from malaise trap) are acceptable.
 Heavily manipulated/treated environmental samples may not reflect real biodiversity and deemed as irrelevant from a biodiversity perspective.
 Use your judgement.

 # Which markers/barcodes (COI, ITS, 16S,..) does GBIF and the tool support?